White Bird of Paradise Plant (Strelitzia nicolai) Care Indoors, Propagation, Problems & Remedies

 Light Requirements

-Outdoors Giant Bird of Paradise can be grown under direct sunlight but it needs to protected from too hot sunshine.
-Do not expose the plant to direct sunlight before acclimatizing it as it can lead to sunburn marks (brown leaf spots).
+Outdoors White Bird of Paradise can be grown in direct sunlight but it needs to be protected from hot midday sunshine.
+Do not expose the plant to direct sunlight before acclimating it to prevent scorching (brown leaf spots).
+It is among the sun-loving plants for the sunny locations.

-White Bird of Paradise Plant thrives in average warmth between 18-270C with a minimum of 130C.
-Keep it away from both hot and cold drafts like air vents, radiators, heaters, windy doors and windows among others.
+White Bird of Paradise Plant thrives in a warmth of 18-270C with a minimum of 130C.
+Keep it away from sources of drafts like hot air vents, radiators, heaters, windy doors and others, to prevent temperature changes which can lead to stunted growth, drooping and yellowing leaves.

 Potting Soil

-The best soil for White Bird of Paradise Plant should be acidic, rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+The best potting soil for White Bird of Paradise Plant should be acidic, rich in organic matter and free-draining to prevent sogginess.
+A combination of 50% potting soil, 30% peat moss or coco coir and 20% perlite is good for this plant.

 Repotting

-Repot the young White Bird of Paradise Plants at the beginning of the growing season in a pot one size larger than the current one to provide adequate space for growth.
+Repot the young Strelitzia nicolai at the beginning of the growing season in a pot one size larger to provide adequate space for growth.
+The mature plants require repotting every 3 years as the plant prefers to be root-bound as it enhances flowering.

 Pruning White Bird of Paradise Plant involves removal of dead blooms and yellow leaves to maintain the plant neat as well as discourage pest and disease infestations.
 Cut the dead leaves at the base with sharp knife or a pair of scissors.